dagger/dagger/docs/current/cloud/572923-get-started.md

 The *Run Details* page includes detailed status and duration metadata about the pipeline steps.
 The tree view shows Dagger pipelines and steps within those pipelines.
 If there are any errors in the run, Dagger Cloud automatically brings you to the first error in the list.
 You see detailed logs and output of each step, making it easy for you to debug your pipelines and collaborate with your teammates.

+Learn more about the [Dagger Cloud user interface](./reference/741031-user-interface.md).

 ## Step 4: Integrate the Dagger Cloud cache

 :::info